Interview with author Lesley Geller

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q6.
-How long did it take you to write ‘Ascension’ book?
+How long did it take you to write ‘The Art of Influencing Project Success’ book?

 Q7.
-On what platforms readers can find ‘Ascension’ to buy?
+On what all platforms readers can find your book ‘The Art of Influencing Project Success’ to buy?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘Ascension’?
+Tell us about the process of coming up with the cover and the title of your book ‘The Art of Influencing Project Success’?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?